This is the English version of my blog GDAMAS (Portuguese language, online since 2010). I'm still working on it. English is not my native language.

 First, let’s make one thing clear.
-I believe you are talking about ‘Cleopatra VII’ — the famous Cleopatra frequently featured in books, documentaries, motion pictures (I’m sure that Elizabeth Taylor comes to your mind).
+I believe you refer to ‘Cleopatra VII’ — the famous Cleopatra often featured in books, documentaries, motion pictures (I’m sure that Elizabeth Taylor comes to your mind).

-Sadly, the location of Cleopatra’s body is one of the greatest enigmas of Ancient Egypt.
-Researchers lie on thousands of theories and speculations.
-The discovery is sometimes announced as “probably very close,” but archaeologists soon end up in a dead end.
+The location of Cleopatra’s remains is one of the greatest enigmas of Ancient Egypt, making researchers rely on hundreds of theories and speculations.
+Archaeologists sometimes announce the discovery as “possibly close,” but soon they reach a dead end again.

-Cleopatra’s tomb would be celebrated as the greatest happening in the country after the uncover of Tutankhamun’s tomb in 1922.
-The responsible for this exciting event would shine as an immortal in archaeology.
+The world would celebrate Cleopatra’s tomb as the grandest happening in the country after the uncover of Tutankhamun’s tomb in 1922.
 Understandably, this is a fixed idea in the mind of archaeologists who want to shine in History.
 The famed Dr. Zahi Hawass, archaeologist and former Minister of State for Antiquities Affairs in Egypt, has kept this dream as a key ambition in his life.

-At least you can see the body of the most popular pharao: Tutankhamun.
-Every time I visit the enigmatic Valley of the Kings, I go to King Tut’s tomb and see his mummy inside a glass box.
+Remember that you can see the body of the most popular pharaoh: Tutankhamun.
+Every time I go to the enigmatic Valley of the Kings, in Luxor, I enter King Tut’s tomb and look at his mummy inside a glass box.
 Can you imagine that?
 You and Tutankhamun, just a few centimeters away!
-I’ll soon show this visit in great details in this blog.
+I’ll soon show this visit in significant details.

 So, instead of Cleopatra, will you visit Tut?

-Now, before we finish here, I warn you one thing about Cleopatra.
-We must recognize the motion picture Cleopatra, with Elizabeth Taylor, by its value in the history of cinema.
-It’s a classic.
-But, historically, the masterpiece has many mistakes, not to mention all the dramatic license.
-So, accept it as a simple entertaining story.
+Now, before we finish here, I have to say one thing about Cleopatra.
+We must recognize the motion picture Cleopatra, with Elizabeth Taylor, by its value in cinema history — it’s a classic, after all.
+Historically, however, the masterpiece has many mistakes, not to mention all the dramatic license.

-Oh, wait.
-A special note.
-You can’t see Cleopatra’s tomb, but Elizabeth Taylor’s tomb… yes. 😛 You can find it at the Forest Lawn Memorial Park, in Los Angeles, California
+Oh, wait, there’s one more note.
+You still can’t see Cleopatra’s tomb, but Elizabeth Taylor’s tomb… yes. 😛 You can find it at the Forest Lawn Memorial Park, in Los Angeles, California.